Uber Accident Basics – Who Can Be Held Liable?

 One of the last states to regulate rideshare companies, Connecticut recently enacted new laws that treat Uber drivers like commercial drivers.
 The new legislation requires Uber drivers to be covered by at least $1 million in insurance coverage.
 This increased minimum coverage amount is intended to ensure that insurance coverage is available for any injury-related losses caused by an Uber driver.

 Although Uber currently requires its Connecticut drivers to carry this insurance in order to drive for Uber, the company also carries its own $1M policy to cover drivers whenever online for Uber, and to cover underinsured drivers.
 These new laws should simplify and streamline recovering full compensation for accidents caused by Uber drivers.
 However, determining whose insurance policy applies, and which policy provides primary as opposed to secondary insurance, often involves complex legal questions.
 These issues may make it confusing to determine where and against whom you should file your claim without the help of an experienced attorney.

 Consult with a Norwich, CT Uber Accident Lawyers About Your Options

-The car accident attorneys at Polito & Associates, LLC, know how to handle all types of crash-related cases, including accidents involving Uber drivers.
+The car accident attorneys at Polito & Harrington, LLC, know how to handle all types of crash-related cases, including accidents involving Uber drivers.
 Because these cases often involve complex issues and difficult negotiations with insurance companies, you always want to have the right legal team on your side.
 If you’ve been injured in a car accident involving an Uber driver in the Norwich area, you should not hesitate to call our office for a free consultation.
 Please contact us online or call the office at 860-447-3300 today.